Pro Health Train

 self-study reading/review

 The course is available every month- Students can begin the self-study any time from the website resources below.
-It takes about 30-35 hours to complete all the reading, the workbook and practice quizzes.
+It takes about 30-35 hours to complete all the reading.
 Enrolled students are encouraged to contact the instructor any time with questions.

 meet with the instructor